 Skip to content

-Purpose-designed for regulated writing — agentic retrieval, closed-system drafting, and two-level citations by default.
+Purpose-built for regulated writing — agentic retrieval, closed-system drafting, end-of-run QC, and two-level citations by default.

-Asthra AI is a regulatory writing co-pilot for life sciences teams.
-It generates compliant first drafts of clinical and safety documents — CSRs, PSURs, CERs, and CMC modules — from writer-specified source documents inside Microsoft Word.
-Every output is grounded in your evidence, cited at the sentence level, and subject to human review.
+Asthra is the chat-native studio for regulatory writers.
+Life-sciences teams generate, refine, search, and QC first drafts of CSRs, PSURs, and CERs — with CMC Module 3 in active development — from writer-specified source documents inside Microsoft Word.
+Every output is grounded in your evidence, cited at the sentence level, and packaged with an end-of-run QC report and a regulatory-grade run bundle.

 Writers start from blank templates

-Each document begins with a manual review of protocols, trial data, and previous reports.
-Critical context is scattered across multiple files, requiring hours of synthesis before writing can begin.
+Each document begins with manual review of protocols, trial data, and prior reports.
+Critical context lives across dozens of files — hours of synthesis before writing can begin.

 Grunt work consumes writing capacity

-Copy-paste, rewriting sections across documents, summarizing data tables, and reorganizing information into templates.
-Seasoned writers spend 60% of their time on mechanical tasks rather than judgment-based work.
+Copy-paste, rewriting sections across documents, summarizing data tables, reformatting into templates.
+Seasoned writers spend 60% of their time on mechanical tasks instead of judgment.

 Generic AI introduces new risks